a blog by Nolah Sleep...

 Eating healthy food is a great start to a healthier life.
 But it's also important to know when to eat different types of food and when not to.

 Eating food containing high concentrations of sugar, caffeine, or alcohol can mess with the body’s internal clock and chemistry, interfering with healthy sleep patterns.
-But bad night food isn’t limited to those three categories; nutritionists recommend avoiding any food that affects the body a few hours before bedtime.
-These include:
+But bad night food isn’t limited to those three categories.
+You may also want to avoid any food that affects the body a few hours before bedtime, such as:

 Exercising, but also physical activity in general, is excellent for quality sleep.
 It not only improves overall mental and physical health, exercising reduces stress and tires the body out for when it’s time to sleep at the end of the day.